Observational Signatures of Quantum Gravity in Interferometers: Holographic Model for Spacetime Fluctuations

-\mysection{Holographic model for spacetime fluctuations} We are now ready to employ all of our postulates together to compute the deviations in the Newtonian potential, Eq.~\ref{eq:NewtPot}.
+We are now ready to employ all of our postulates together to compute the deviations in the Newtonian potential, Eq.~\ref{eq:NewtPot}.
+The fluctuations in $\Phi(L)$ will be induced by vacuum fluctuations in the energy conjugate to the time coordinate $T$.
+Eq.~\ref{eq:NewtPot}.
 In the following analysis we follow closely the reasoning of Marolf in Ref.~\cite{Marolf:2003bb} for the quantum thickness of black hole horizons.
-Directly applying the holographic principle to the horizon of the causal diamond gives \beq S_{hor} = \frac{A}{4 G_N} = \frac{8 \pi^2 L^2}{\ellp^2}. \eeq Now the Newtonian potential on the horizon equals \beq \Phi(L) = -\frac{\ellp^2\Delta M}{8\pi L}, \eeq where $\Delta M$ is the RMS value of the energy fluctuations in the holographic degrees of freedom.
-Heuristically, one expects that $\Delta M$ scales as the square root of the number of pixels on the horizon, times the typical energy of the fluctuation, which is given by the Hawking temperature.
+Directly applying the holographic principle to the horizon of the causal diamond gives \beq S_{hor} = \frac{A}{4 G_N} = \frac{8 \pi^2 L^2}{\ellp^2}. \eeq Now the fluctuations in the Newtonian potential on the horizon obeys \beq 2\Phi(L) = -\frac{\ellp^2\Delta M}{4\pi L}, \eeq where $\Delta M$ represents the energy fluctuations in the holographic degrees of freedom.
+Heuristically, one expects the RMS value of $\Delta M$ to scale as the square root of the number of pixels on the horizon, times the typical energy of the fluctuation, which is given by the Hawking temperature.

 One of the standard methods to determine the Hawking temperature is to go to Euclidean time and impose that the resulting metric is free from conical singularities.
 In this way one finds \beq T_{hor} = {|f'(L)|\over 4\pi}= \frac{1}{4\pi L}. \eeq In the present situation the temperature $T_{hor}$ is measured by an accelerated observer whose event horizon coincides with the photon trajectory and whose own trajectory passes through the origin at $T=0$.
 This observer stays at $R=0$ and has $T$ as proper time coordinate.